lvdesign/VeganRecipeIonic1_lv/README.md

   For this project, I wanted to create a cooking site with MEAN technology (MongoDB, ExpressJS, AngularJS and Node.js.)
   This the Ionic'version for the mobile site.
   I took as the basis the site [Recipesoriginales.fr](http://www.recettesoriginales.fr/).
-  I brought some novelties like locating a restaurant's vegan or a store's vegan (not yet sorry…).
+  I brought some novelties like locating a restaurant's vegan or a store's vegan (more places not yet sorry…).
   A page for all the publication on instagram are visible.

   As a user (if you log in) you will be able to publish your recipes and note those of the other members.
   I hope you enjoy this site.
 I wish you a good journey ;-)

-  * my db.json is with the depot if you want to test somme action.
+  * my db.json is with the depot if you want to test some action.